-For my other sessions like Yoga Nidra, Ashtanga and morning sessions at my yoga retreats, I don't play music at all.
+For my other sessions like Yoga Nidra, Power Yoga (Slow Flow) and morning sessions at my yoga retreats, I don't play music at all.
 I've just found in my experience that these were the scenarios that forgoing music was the best thing.

 Why?
 Because music can be used as a filler to avoid dealing with the inner silence.
 Some people have a hard time listening to themselves.
 It's also not common to be asked to breathe loudly in any setting outside of a yoga studio.
 People can feel really self-conscious about their audible breath.
 But, I'm not trying to make yoga a pacifying experience.
 Yes, there's the case of Yoga Nidra, Yin and Iyengar-based Restorative sessions that are about rest and keeping the body still.
 But, they still encourage mental awareness.